fanky10/hail/README.md

 # hail

-Hail command line for publishing android builds to HockeyApp.
+Hail is command for publishing android builds to HockeyApp.
 Because for hockey first you need some snow, right?

 This is not intended for production Continuous Delivery (but it may work), it's just a home made script.
 If you are a devOp and know way better scripting than I do (of course you will), feel free to suggest / contribute.

 ## Getting started